 According to Urban (Urban, 2007), the basis for evaluating the performance of international staff denotes individual goals.
 Suggestions for personal goals of an employee working in an international environment implements milestones he/she wants to achieve in the future, often set by himself on the basis of his/her personal ambitions and performance indicators of the business or organizational unit he/she is a member of.
-To enhance employee motivation, their personal goals (so-called ambitious goals, stretch targets, aggressive goals, etc.), which are the most challenging variant of goals.
-While meeting basic goals is expected from employee commitment that will be appreciated by the business.
+To enhance employee motivation, their personal goals can be divided into two parts: basic and advanced goals (so-called ambitious goals, stretch targets, aggressive goals, etc.), which are the most challenging variant of goals.
+While meeting basic goals is expected from employees, meeting the more demanding goals requires a high employee commitment that will be appreciated by the business.